 HKIN 109 Kettlebell Sport & Fitness (1 sem. hr.)
 Experiential course teaches students to train themselves with kettlebells.
 Students will study and apply basic exercise science, training fundamentals, lifting techniques, and individualized program design within Kettlebell Sport and fitness.
 Progress on the student's program is tracked throughout the semester with training logs.
 Results are evaluated at the end of the semester.
 HKIN 121 Hiking (1 sem. hr.)
 NB: This course takes place off-campus at a variety of wilderness locations.
 Students are responsible for their own transportation to and from class locations.
 HKIN 143 Badminton (1 sem. hr.)
 Experiential course is taught in the TWU gym.
 Students will acquire the fundamental knowledge and skills of badminton.
 HKIN 145 Golf (1 sem. hr.)
 Experiential course provides students with an introduction to the game of golf, including full swing and short game instruction/practice, introduction to golf etiquette and basic rules of golf.
 The course takes place at a local Golf Course.
 Students will receive instruction from a Golf Teaching Professional and given time to put into practice what they learned from instruction.
-HKIN 191 Introduction to Exercise Physiology (3 sem. hrs.)
+HKIN 177 Technological Applications in Human Kinetics (3 sem. hrs.)
+A study of computers, technology, information systems, electronic research, communication, distance education, video conferencing, and specific software packages related to the sport and recreation domain.
+Prerequisite(s): None.
+(3-0) HKIN 191 Introduction to Exercise Physiology (3 sem. hrs.)
 Applied study of exercise factors: the cardiovascular system, anthropometry, nutrition, and environmental conditions.
 Emphasis on assessment and prescription in laboratory sessions.
 Prerequisite(s): None.